 The topic paragraphs are the body of an essay; they are where you present your argument.
 In an opinion essay, you should devote one paragraph to giving one reason for your opinion, and one paragraph for your second reason (you don't necessarily have to present counter-arguments or anti-theses in this type of essay, although some sites recommend it.)
 In a two-question type essay, you should answer each question in one of the body paragraphs.

 It is necessary to write clearly defined paragraphs to do well in this test.
 Topic paragraphs should use the TEEL (Topic Sentence; Explanation; Example; Link) outline.
 This systematically addresses the four criteria of the scoring outline (Cohesion and Coherence, Task Accomplishment, etc).
-Use well-known facts in your answer.
-Make topic sentences clear and obvious.
-The link is like a conclusion.
+Use well-known facts in your example, and make your topic sentences clear and obvious.
+The link is like a conclusion which also connects to the entire thrust of your essay.

 Some opening line templates include: